Belarus seeks presidential challenger's arrest, threatens to use firearms at protests | Politics

 While her supporters have continued holding mass protests despite crackdowns by police and thousands of arrests, she has been urging European political leaders to mediate.
 On Tuesday, Tsikhanouskaya set an Oct.
 25 deadline for Lukashenko to quit or face nationwide strikes that would paralyse the country after the security forces first threatened to use combat weapons in the streets.

 The Belarus Investigative Committee, a law enforcement agency, said it had put Tsikhanouskaya on its wanted list for publicly calling for actions seeking to harm national security.
-Gitanas Nausėda, the president of Lithuania, which neighbours Belarus, condemned the move and called on fellow members of the European Union to stand by her.
+Lithuanian President Gitanas Nausėda condemned the move and called on fellow members of the European Union to stand by her.

 "Do hope that #EU countries will remain united & ignore this illegal warrant. #Tsikhanouskaya may be wanted in Belarus but #EU should keep all doors open for her," he wrote on Twitter.
 Security forces have detained more than 13,000 people during a post-election crackdown, some of whom have been later freed.
 Lukashenko's key political opponents are either in jail or have fled abroad.